 Those « u n e m p l o y e d s h a f t s » are holes that doesn't fit into the system where everything makes sense, is usable and gives a financial return.
 Those spaces are single-purpose buildings without a purpose.
 That's what frightens some people.
 Recently I visited the boweis with forty policemen.
 The officers were on the scout for ways one could illegally intrude the space where nothing is as illegal as simply beeing present.
 If they afforded it the structures would be removed immediately.
 Policemen are terrified by those almost exterritorial holes beneath the centre, those unemployed shafts.

+On the other side the initial Alexanderplatz is underground.
+The subway is the oldest building and everything constituting the myth of Alexandeplatz is buried in the sandy soil.
+Traffic, density and confluence.
 The square is made up of conflicts.
 It's paralysed in a state of permanent transformation that is always about to begin but never actually starts.
 The '93 proposal willing to erase all existing buildings hovers above everything like a giant sword of Damokles.
 A godlike providence of ten highrisers agog.

 The well-intentioned attempt to always solve the square on a large scale created a space that is made up of fragments and errors.
 Instead of waiting for the « f i n a l s o l u t i o n » the quality should be seen in the inverse.
 The substance of the square is the « u n s o l v a b i l i t y » of its conflicts.
 One could think of its concrete desert makes it the most democratic space.
 Its artefacts are traces previous failures and leftovers of social negotiations.
 They shouldn't be erased but used, made visible and be celebrated since they are built expression of the city's vivid history and imprint of oppositional ideas of urban coexistence.